255BITS/sae-evolver/README.md

-# SAE Chatbot Evolution
+# SAE Evolution

-This project uses Sparse Autoencoders (SAE) to evolve LLMs.
+This project uses Sparse Autoencoders (SAE) and Evolutionary Algorithms to evolve solutions.
 It leverages the Groq API and implements custom evolution strategies to optimize chatbot behavior based on specified criteria.

 ## Features